-#3 Skin to Skin.
+#3 Skin-to-Skin.
 This great big world is overwhelming.
 Perhaps, at a certain time each day, your baby just has had enough.
-Maybe she wants nothing more but to back in the womb where it was quiet, warm, safe, and close to you.
+Maybe she wants nothing more but to be back in the womb where it was quiet, warm, safe, and close to you.
 Strip down from the waist up and hold your baby chest to chest – skin to skin.
-You may sit in a rocking chair, lay in the bath tub, walk the house (or the backyard), but try to push away all other stimuli and focus on letting your baby hear your heartbeat and voice – and smell you… feel you.
+You may sit in a rocking chair, lay in the bath tub, walk the house (or the backyard), but try to push away all other stimuli and focus on letting your baby hear your heartbeat and voice – and smell you.

 #6 Comfort Nurse.
 Cluster feeding is common in the evenings, and if this need is not met, an infant may become extremely emotional.

 #7 Bounce on a Workout Ball.
 There is something about the fluid motion of the exercise ball when you bounce on it.
 Swaddle or wear your baby as you bounce or sway gently.